Sonia Singh (journalist)

 Sonia Singh (born 21 September 1970) is an Indian journalist who serves as the editorial director and president of the NDTV ethics committee.
 She also hosts ‘The NDTV Dialogues’, a show focusing on understanding on key issues and a look at potential solutions.

 Early life and education

-Sonia Singh, attended the Convent of Jesus and Mary in New Delhi, then went to St Stephens College, Delhi where she completed her masters in English Literature.
+Sonia Singh, attended the Convent of Jesus and Mary in New Delhi, then went to St Stephens College, Delhi where she completed her master's in English Literature.
 She graduated with a first degree, topping the college in English Literature.
 She has also been recipient of a 3-month scholarship from the Government of Italy to study Italian at Perugia.
 She is also a Chevening Scholar and attended at broadcast journalism course at Cardiff.
 During her stint in UK, she also got an opportunity to meet and greet Queen Elizabeth.

 Personal life

-Sonia Singh is married to BJP politician Ratanjit Pratap Narain Singh.
-RPN Singh was a minister in Man Mohan Singh's government from 2009 to 2014.
-The couple has 3 daughters.
+Sonia Singh is married to Ratanjit Pratap Narain Singh and they have three daughters.